Creating “real” subplots in SimBiology using the Plot Type Library

 subscript.
 Axis labels and other things could also be set here.
 Done.

-Last, you might want to share your newly created plot type
+Last, you might want to share your newly created plot type with one of

 your colleagues.
 For this, click on the action button left of the